 Dayjur.
 Considered by many who saw him run as one of the fastest horses of all time, Dayjur became the 1990 Horse of the Year in England as a three year old.
 The fact that he won this honour as a sprinter is significant as in the long history of the English turf only a very select few achieved such awards strictly sprinting.
 His big wins came in the Ladbroke Sprint Cup, Prix de l’Abbaye, Nunthorpe Stakes, King’s Stand Stakes and the Sears Temple Stakes.

-He came to the US to compete in the Breeder’s Cup Sprint and was leading in the stretch, looking like the eventual winner, when he broke stride to jump over shadows from the Belmont grandstand on the track, seventy yards from the finish line.
+He came to the U.S. to compete in the Breeder’s Cup Sprint and was leading in the stretch, looking like the eventual winner, when he broke stride to jump over shadows from the Belmont grandstand on the track, seventy yards from the finish line.
 This cost him valuable momentum and he finished second to Safely Kept.
 It was the first and only race Dayjur ran on a dirt surface.

 Lure.
 A two time winner of the Breeder’s Cup Mile, Lure won fourteen of twenty-five races against top competition.
 He also had a further eight second place finishes.
-He also captured other prestigious races such as the Caesar’s International Handicap, the Bernard Baruch Handicap and the Gotham Stakes.
+He captured many other prestigious races such as the Caesar’s International Handicap, the Bernard Baruch Handicap and the Gotham Stakes.
 Unfortunately, Lure would suffer from poor fertility and did not leave any note worthy offspring.

 Langfuhr.
 Sovereign Award winner Langfuhr won three grade one races, the Vosburgh Stakes, Metropolitan Handicap and the Carter Handicap.
 He added the Forego Handicap to his racing resume before going to stud at Lane’s End Farm in Kentucky.
 Here he would sire Canadian Triple Crown winner Wando, further champions Lawyer Ron (Whitney Handicap, Woodward Stakes), Imperial Gesture (Beldame Stakes, Gazelle Handicap), Mobil (Dominion Day Stakes), and Kimchi (Woodbine Oaks).
 Additional grade one stakes winners sired by Langfuhr are Jambalaya (Arlington Million), Interpatation (Joe Hirsch Turf Classic), Lang Field (Citation Handicap) and Euroears (Bing Crosby Stakes).